- CHILD CARE

 license - basic permit to operate a facility

 Licensed Early Care & Education and School-Age Centers (Center) - Child Care Centers are in a business location and serve 13 or more children.
-They include child care centers, preschools, and before/after school care.
+This type of care includes child care centers, preschools, and before/after school care.
 Centers are licensed for a total number of children.
 Staff to child ratios and maximum group size must be maintained based on the youngest child present in the group.
 Ages served, philosophy, curriculum, costs, and services can vary from one center to another.

 Licensed exempt provider - a child care provider that is not required to be licensed in Delaware